 Property damage liability covers the damage your vehicle causes to someone else's property, such as his or her car, or a fence on his or her land.
 Auto insurance policies usually describe the amount of liability coverage in a series of three numbers, called Split Limits.

 Bodily injury and property damage liability may also be shown as a combined single limit (CSL).
 The combined single limit (CSL) number is the maximum dollar coverage (e.g., $100,000) for bodily injury and property damage combined, no matter how many people are involved or the amount of property damage.
 Note that all limits are per accident.

 Many states require drivers to carry a minimum amount of liability insurance, approximately 20,000/40,000/10,000.
 That means $20,000 to cover injuries to any one person, $40,000 total for all injuries, and $10,000 for property damage.

 Collision and Comprehensive Insurance

 Collision insurance pays for damage to your car that results from colliding with another vehicle or object, or from a vehicle rollover.
-Your car is covered no matter who causes the accident.
+Your car is covered no matter who caused the accident.

-Typically, there is a deductible.
-The deductible is a specified amount you must pay out of your own pocket, before receiving money from the insurance company.
+For the entire loss; typically, there is a deductible.
+A deductible is a specific amount you must pay out of your own pocket, before receiving money from the insurance company.
 In other words, the insurance company “deducts” the deductible amount from any settlement.
-This means that if you have a $1,000 loss and your deductible is $250, the insurance company will pay you the difference between the loss amount and your deductible, which is $750 in this example.
+This means that if you had a $1,000 loss and your deductible were $250, the insurance company would pay you the difference between the loss amount and your deductible, which would be $750 in this example.

 Is your car paid for, or do you make car payments?
-If you owe money on your car, you'll have to pay it off, even if the car is totaled.
-If you have collision coverage you can use the money to pay off the loan.
+If you owe money on your car, on your car, you'd have to pay it off, even if the car were totaled.
+If you had collision coverage you could use the money to pay off the loan.